hirosystems/stacks-subnets/docs/miner-resource-recommendation.md

 ### CPU

 - Processing speed greater than or equal to 2.8 GHz
-- CPU should be greater than or equal to 12 Core, 24 Threads
+- CPU greater than or equal to 4 vCPUs

 ### RAM

-- Preferred memory greater than or equal to 128GB
-- Minimum: 48GB
-- Motherboard capacity greater than or equal to 256GB
+The minimum size of the RAM is 16 GB.

 ### Disk

-- NVMe-based Solid State Drive(SSD) storage: You can use local SSDs through Small Computer System Interface(SCSI) interfaces.
-For higher performance in production settings, we recommend upgrading to NVMe interfaces
+- NVMe-based Solid State Drive(SSD) storage: You can use local SSDs through Small Computer System Interface(SCSI).
+For higher performance in production settings, we recommend upgrading to NVMe interfaces:
-- High TBW (Total Bytes Written)
+- high TBW (Total Bytes Written)
-- greater than or equal to 3.4GB per second sequential read and sequential write performance
+- greater than or equal to 3.4 GB per second sequential read and sequential write performance
-- greater than or equal to 1TB to allow for chainstate growth
+- greater than or equal to 1 TB to allow for chainstate growth

 ### Networking

-- Preferred 1GBit/s
+- Preferred 1 GBit/s
-- Minimum: 300MBit/s symmetric, commercial
+- Minimum: 300 MBit/s symmetric, commercial